Killing of Miriam Carey: Incident

 At about 2:12 p.m., an Infiniti G37 driven by Carey allegedly struck one of the White House barriers at the intersection of 15th St. NW and Pennsylvania Avenue NW.
 At 2:13 p.m. she drove into a restricted White House checkpoint at 15th and E Streets NW, without authorization and without stopping.
 When an off-duty U.S. Secret Service officer placed himself and a metal bike rack in her path to block her exit, she struck the bike rack and the off-duty Secret Service officer who was standing behind it with her car, knocking both the bike rack and the officer onto the ground.
 Secret Service attempted to arrest the suspect but she continued to drive the car evasively, colliding with one officer who fell on the hood of the car and rolled off.
 Carey then drove 40–80 mph down Pennsylvania Avenue, weaving through traffic and ignoring red lights.
 Police gave chase east on Pennsylvania Avenue for a dozen blocks.
-The chase then proceeded south on 1st St. NW/SW between Peace Circle and Garfield traffic circle.
+The chase then proceeded south on 1st St. NW/SW between Peace Circle and Garfield Circle.

-At Garfield Circle, uniformed and plain clothes Secret Service officers attempted to box the car in with at least five marked vehicles and one unmarked cruiser, on United States Capitol grounds, on the sidewalk on the east side of the circle.
+At Garfield Circle, uniformed and plain-clothes Secret Service officers attempted to box the car in with at least five marked vehicles and one unmarked cruiser, on United States Capitol grounds, on the sidewalk on the east side of the circle.
 Four uniformed and two plainclothes officers proceeded to surround the car on foot with guns drawn, shouting orders.
 Carey eluded the box-in by backing into the Secret Service cruiser behind her and driving away, striking a Secret Service officer in the process.
 The suspect proceeded north at high speed, circling Peace Circle twice and then proceeding east on Constitution Avenue.
-She got as far as the northeast corner of the Capitol grounds, in the vicinity of the Hart Senate Office Building and came upon U.S Capitol Police Truck Interdiction Point at 2nd St and Maryland Ave NE with raised barriers blocking her path.
+She got as far as the northeast corner of the Capitol grounds, in the vicinity of the Hart Senate Office Building and came upon U.S. Capitol Police Truck Interdiction Point at 2nd St and Maryland Ave NE with raised barriers blocking her path.
 She then made a sharp left and crossed over the median and struck an unmarked police officer's vehicle that had stopped in front of the Hart Senate Office Building.
 After ignoring multiple police commands, she revved her engine in reverse at a U.S. Capitol Police Officer who was approaching the vehicle from behind.
 As the officer ran towards the median to avoid being struck by Carey's vehicle, he and another officer from the U.S. Secret Service started firing.
 The two officers fired nine rounds each at the vehicle.
 The vehicle crashed into the kiosk and came to a rest.
 She was unconscious and did not get out of the vehicle.
 No officers fired after the vehicle crashed.
-It was at that time that officers discovered there was a young child in the vehicle and they safely removed the child from the vehicle.
+It was at that time that officers discovered there was a young child in the vehicle, and they safely removed the child from the vehicle.